exploratory-io/book/viz/column-configuration-dialog.md

 You can apply a specific color only for the values that meet the condition.
 You can choose an operator and enter the value to construct a condition, and you can choose a color to apply from the list.
 You can apply colors to either the value text or background color.

-You can create multiple conditions by clicking "+" icon.
+You can create multiple conditions by clicking the "+" icon.
 The conditions are evaluated from the top to bottom.
-You can remove unnecessary conditions by clicking "x" icon.
+You can remove unnecessary conditions by clicking the "x" icon.

 ![](images/cconf10.png)